Hurricane Helene

 During Hurricane Helene, U.S. Immigration and Customs Enforcement (ICE) and U.S. Customs and Border Protection (CBP) will not conduct immigration enforcement activities at protected areas including:

-• Along evacuation routes
+• Along evacuation routes.

-• Sites used for sheltering
+• Sites used for sheltering.

-• Distribution sites for emergency supplies, food, or water
+• Distribution sites for emergency supplies, food, or water.

 • Registration sites for disaster-related assistance or reuniting families and loved ones.